SKIP_TO_MAIN_CONTENT

 plt.savefig(output_path)

-2. Navigate to the Actions tab in your repository
+2. Open the Actions tab in your repository

-6. Download the benchmark artifacts to view the comparison charts
+6. Download the benchmark artifacts to view the charts

-• Choose appropriate tasks: Select tasks that are relevant to your use case
+• Pick tasks that match your downstream use case

-• Compare similar models: Compare models with similar parameter counts for more meaningful comparisons
+• Compare models at similar parameter counts for fair head-to-heads

 How to adapt this

-• Different tasks: edit the tasks input to pick from any lm-eval-harness task
+• Different tasks: edit the tasks input to pick any lm-eval-harness task

-• More than 2 models: turn the workflow into a matrix across model names
+• More than 2 models: turn this into a matrix across model names

 Next steps